 On weekdays, I'm a Simulation Engineer; I'm a software developer working on developing a new simulator.
 It is intended to train operators of robots used for underwater maintenance and construction tasks.
 They are those ROVs (Remotely Operated Vehicles) you may have heard about along with the oil spill in the Gulf.
 My employer hasn't done anything directly with the spill; they just make some of tools useful for deep water oil production, or shipwreck investigations, or laying communications cables.
 Personally, I just do software.
 Maybe I'll write something can help someone not bump an oil containment cap by accident.

 During the weekends, I deal with lawn care, maybe clean my car, and might have some fun with photography.
 I sometimes squeeze that in during the week, too.
 I like to photograph the flowers, insects, birds, and cats that I find in my backyard.
-For last few shuttle launches, I traveled to spots about 12 to 13 miles away from the launch pad in an attempt to get good pictures with a zoom lens that goes to 400mm.
+I have made Lego models to photograph, too.
+Occasionally, I take pictures of a rocket launch.
+Rockets so far include the Space Shuttle, Atlas V, and Falcon 9.

 I find it odd that the list of languages presented by Ok Cupid includes C++ and LISP but not C, Java, assembly, Python, and a host of others.
 LISP isn't exactly a popular programming language, so why not list the Shakespeare programming language?
 Seriously, it does exist.

 I'm also good at sneaking up behind people without even trying.
 Sometimes I scare them enough to scare me!
 A friend once told me that if I were a ninja, he'd be dead.